roboticslab-uc3m/installation-guides/install-openrave.md

 sudo make install; cd  # install and go home
 ```

+Note that you may end up requiring over 2 GB of free space during the installation of `apt` dependencies.
+To avoid that, use the `--no-install-recommends` option as in:

+`sudo apt-get install --no-install-recommends package`

+Thus, `apt` would not try to install non-critical packages marked as *recommended* by the dependencies of OpenRAVE.

 ## Install OpenRAVE with FCL (Confirmed for Ubuntu 15.04, 15.10, 16.10, 17.04)

 ```bash